haadfida/ruby-perf-optimization/README.md

 1. Memory consumption and garbage collection are among the major reasons why Ruby is slow.
 2. Ruby has significant memory overhead
 See [001_gc.rb](001_gc.rb).

+## Performance Mind-set

+1. Ruby is a general-purpose programming language, but that doesn’t mean you should use it to solve all your problems.
+There are things that Ruby is not so good at.
+The prime example is large dataset processing.
+That needs memory: exactly the sort of thing that you want to avoid.
+This task is better done in a database or in background processes written in other programming languages.
+Twitter, for example, once had a Ruby on Rails front end backed by Scala workers.
+Another example is statistical computations, which are better done with, say, the R language.
+2. The less memory your code uses, the less work Ruby GC has to do.
+You already know some tricks to reduce memory consumption—the ones that we used in our example: line-by-line data processing and avoiding inter- mediate objects.
+I’ll show you more in subsequent chapters.
+3- Once you’re sure the memory is used optimally, take a look at the algo- rithmic complexity of the code itself.

 ## Optimize memory